mallochio/mallochio.github.io/_pages/about.md

 I am an expert at solving hard problems relating to machine learning and AI.
 I'm a pragmatist, and I have gathered enough real world experience to know that throwing complex AI models at all of the world's problems is not a viable solution.
 On the other hand, there is most probably a useful AI method that could benefit your use-case, complex or otherwise.
 Automation, on the whole is most definitely a good thing.

 I currently work as a machine learning research engineer at Q-Free, a large Norwegian tech company where I create deep learning based object detectors and segmenters to solve interesting and hard problems relating to traffic.
 Prior to that, I was a researcher at Tilburg university working on interpretable machine learning models.
-Previously I have created machine learning and statistical models for companies like Ernst and Young and Toyota.
+I have also previously created highly efficient machine learning and statistical models for companies like Ernst and Young and Toyota.

 Other non-work stuff about me -